swidler/roam-python/README.md

 	-mf minimum number of ancient samples for which we require data -w window size for smoothing
 	-l low coverage factor
+	-sp number of permutations to run for fdr
 	-p number of permutations to run
 	-dmi index of DMR
 	-dmc chromosome of DMR